acarril/acarril.github.io/_posts/2016-05-05-macro-lists.md

 ---
 layout: post
 comments: true
-title:  "Manipulating locals"
+title:  "Manipulating locals via macro lists"
 categories: stata
 published: true
 ---

 Defining and using locals in Stata is extremely useful, but sometimes we need to go beyond just storing and reusing some values.
-In this post I explain advanced manipulation of locals via `macro lists`.
+In this post I explain advanced manipulation of locals via `macro lists`, which allow us to get the number of elements in a local, handle duplicate elements, sort (and shuffle) elements and perform other logical operations.

 # Setup